brandendupont-mcw/second-cms/src/documentation-pages/staffing_caseload.md

 **Why is this important?**  Understanding how we staff our office helps to ensure that the office is spending its resources wisely, has enough people to be effective, and is supporting staff recruitment.

-PPIs

-Below are a set of Prosecutorial Performance Indicators that provide additional context about staffing and caseloads.
-These indicators help the District Attorney ensure they optimize caseload distributions and data and clerical support. <br>

 <br>

 <br>